emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   Veljko Milutinovic, Jelica Protic, Milo Tomasevic.
 1997. "`Distributed shared memory: concepts and systems <http://www.cs.umass.edu/~mcorner/courses/691J/papers/VM/protic_dsm/protic_dsm.pdf>`_".
 IEEE Computer Society Press.
 ISBN 0-8186-7737-6.

   .. abstract: ptm98.html

+    [introduction from the catalog] Presents a survey of both distributed shared memory (DSM) efforts and commercial DSM systems.
+The book discusses relevant issues that make the concept of DSM one of the most attractive approaches for building large-scale, high-performance multiprocessor systems.
+Its text
+    provides a general introduction to the DSM field as well as a broad survey of the basic DSM concepts, mechanisms, design issues, and systems.

+    Distributed Shared Memory concentrates on basic DSM algorithms, their enhancements, and their performance evaluation.
+In addition, it details implementations that employ DSM solutions at the software and the hardware level.
+The book is a research and development reference that provides state-of-the art information that will be useful to architects, designers, and programmers of DSM systems.

 * .. _MINSKY63: